The Book on Jack Herer

-You, you don’t need to use cannabis to get the job.
+You don’t need to use cannabis to get the job.
 It’s not a strain review job.
 But you know, there probably are some events.
-Someday we will have events again and you know, there, there may be an awkward moment or so where a source might expect you to have a puff in.
-You would have to turn it down, but that’s okay.
+Someday we will have events again and there may be an awkward moment or so where a source might expect you to have a puff and you would have to turn it down, but that’s okay.
 That’s not what this job is about.

 Donnell Alexander (34:59):

-I’m going to let Alex speak for that cause.
-Um, I think you’re at a disadvantage if you can’t take advantage of that situation as a reporter.
+I’m going to let Alex speak for that cause, I think you’re at a disadvantage if you can’t take advantage of that situation as a reporter.
 It helps us move pot.
 Alex, don’t you agree?

 Alex Halperin (35:10):

 I think it would.
 Well we can put it this way.
 Look, I didn’t consume cannabis much or very rarely before I started writing about it.
-So chances are I th I think that might might happen to somebody if they’re not a cannabis user and we hire them.
+So, chances are I think that might happen to somebody if they’re not a cannabis user and we hire them.
 All right, so thanks so much for listening.
-New episodes of the podcast.
-Of course.
-Drop every Tuesday morning.
-Make sure you sign up for our weekly contest to win an autographed copy of the cannabis dictionary written by myself and called by Forbes.
-One of the best books about weed you can enter by signing up for a free subscription to one of our newsletters, weedweek, weedweek Canada or weedweek California , weedweek.net and if you’re this deep into the episode, subscribe and review, or like us on Apple podcast, overcast, Stitcher, Spotify, or wherever it is, you happen to be hearing us.
-I’m Alex Halperin.
-I’m Danelle Alexander.
-Our show is produced by Donnie Alexander and engineered by Larry Buhl.
-Alicia Byer wrote our theme music.
-We’ll see you next week later. [inaudible].
+New episodes of the podcast of course drop every Tuesday morning.
+Make sure you sign up for our weekly contest to win an autographed copy of the cannabis dictionary written by myself and called by Forbes One of the best books about weed you can enter by signing up for a free subscription to one of our newsletters, WeedWeek, WeedWeek Canada or WeedWeek California , at all weedweek.net.